 Dutch Tolerance Policy

 As mentioned above, cannabis is listed as a ‘soft drug’ in the Netherlands, just like certain types of sleep medication and sedatives.
 These don’t come with substantial health risks.
 ‘Hard drugs’, on the other hand, are usually very harmful.
 Dutch hard drug listings include XTC, heroin, and cocaine, to name but a few.
 National laws are very different for soft drugs and hard drugs.
 In this blog, you’ll read all about Dutch cannabis legislation.
 That includes growing weed as well as its possession, use, and cross-border traffic.

-Here in the Netherlands, we have a particular knack for devising half-baked regulations and measures.
-Keen as the authorities may be on a full-blown cannabis ban, shutting the entire sector down is a bit too much.
+Here in the Netherlands, we have a wholly unique take on cannabis legislation.
+The government doesn’t wish to ban weed altogether, but full legalisation is still a bridge too far .
 You can see this Dutch tendency in different sections of the law, but it is glaringly obvious when it comes to weed.
 Here, we have a tolerance policy, or gedoogbeleid in Dutch.

 An example of the ambiguity underpinning our cannabis tolerance policy is growing weed at home.
 In theory, growing cannabis is illegal in the Netherlands.
 Nonetheless, you will not be prosecuted if you get caught, provided you don’t qualify as a commercial grower.
 Don’t be fooled though: keep a close eye on what is allowed and what isn’t, because you could run into some unpleasant consequences if you don’t.

 Before this article gives you a false sense of security, a warning is in place.
 Always keep in mind that laws change all the time.
 Also, this blog discusses current national cannabis laws.
 Local authorities often impose their own local rules on cannabis use and growing, on top of existing national rules.
 If you want to be 100% sure, check your national and local legislation before you decide to start growing!